Cross-Distribution Diffusion Priors-Driven Iterative Reconstruction for Sparse-View CT: Method

 \subsection{Residual-Guided Alternating Solver}

 This approach defines the minimization problem as follows

-where $J(\mathbf{x})$ denotes the objective of the reverse diffusion process, $\|\nabla \mathbf{x}\|_1$ is the Total Variation (TV) regularization, $\lambda_1$ controls its weight, and $\delta_n$ specifies the noise tolerance.
+where $J(\mathbf{x})$ denotes the objective of the reverse diffusion process, $\|\nabla \mathbf{x}\|_1$ is the Total Variation (TV) regularization with $\lambda_1$ being the weight, and $\delta_n$ specifies the noise tolerance.
 This constraint enforces consistency with the measurement data while guiding the diffusion prior.

-For tractability, Eq.~(\ref{ObjFunc1}) can be reformulated into an unconstrained problem:
+To solve Eq.~(\ref{ObjFunc1}), it can be reformulated into an unconstrained problem:

 where $\lambda_1$ and $\lambda_2$ balance the data fidelity, TV, and diffusion prior.
 Introducing an auxiliary variable $\mathbf{r}$ yields an equivalent constrained problem:

 Eq.(\ref{ObjFunc3}) can be solved by alternatively solving two sub-problems: